CarlMM/SocialPlatformProjectWebApiAndFrontend/Features+Userstories.md

 As a User I want to create a new post on the forum

-Scenario: Create Post
+Scenario: Create Post (Confirm create post)

 - Given that the User is logged in
 - When the User press Create new post button
 - And the User choose the category
 - And the User types the text for the post
-- And the User will press finish post button
+- And the User will press confirm post button
 - Then the post will be created

+Scenario: Cancel its Post (Cancel post)

+- Given that the User is logged in
+- When the User press Create new post button
+- And the User choose the category
+- And the User types the text for the post
+- And then the User regrets its post
+- And the User presses the Cancel Post button
+- Then the post will not be created

 -----------------------------------